-Comparative politics engages in the systematic analysis and comparison of political activity, processes and behavior.
-The members of the comparative politics field at Rutgers are united by a common interest in explaining the dynamics of political change and in deploying and developing a wide range of conceptual and methodological tools in this endeavor.
+Comparative Politics engages in the systematic analysis and comparison of political activity, processes, and behavior.
+The members of the Comparative Politics field at Rutgers are united by a common interest in explaining the dynamics of political change and in deploying and developing a wide range of conceptual and methodological tools in this endeavor.
 Members of the field have teaching and research interests that focus on the big questions that political scientists seek to explain and understand: What are the factors that facilitate or obstruct successful processes of democratization?
 What are the links between democratic and economic transitions?
 How do institutions shape national and global political processes?
-What is the relationship between politics and culture?
-Members of the field address these questions through both in-depth area-based and cross-national research.
-Scholars in our field have drawn on original qualitative and quantitative research in Europe, Asia, Latin America, the Middle East, and Africa.

-The comparative politics field maintains active ties with other cognate sub-fields in the Department of Political Science.
-Members of the field have also taken a leading role in founding and directing Rutgers Area centers on the Middle East, Africa, Europe and South Asia.
+The Comparative Politics field maintains active ties with other cognate sub-fields in the Department of Political Science.
+Members of the field have also taken a leading role in founding and directing Rutgers area centers on the Middle East, Africa, Europe, and South Asia.
 They maintain active professional and intellectual linkages with a wide range of research institutions, domestic and overseas universities, and professional networks.

 Faculty

-Davis, Eric
+Eric Davis

-Huang, Xian
+Xian Huang

-Kaufman, Robert
+Robert Kaufman

-Kubik, Jan
+Jan Kubik

 Curriculum